strayer/dockerfile-acme.sh/README.md

 ## Why?

 The official acme.sh container has a lot of stuff in it I don't need and can't run with `--read-only`.
-I also don't want to mix implementation details of software using certificates to mix into acme.sh - acme.sh should just care about one thing: Issuing certificates.
+I also don't want to mix implementation details of software using certificates into acme.sh - acme.sh should just care about one thing: Issuing certificates.

 ## How?